-While all structures and foundations are exposed to expansive soils, Wharton County and participating communities clay soil composition increases the likelihood and severity of the seasonal swelling and contraction of soils.
-Each participating communities structures and population are potentially exposed and equally at risk by expansive soils.
-Table 8-1 lists the exposed population and structure count for each participating jurisdiction.
+While all structures and foundations are exposed to expansive soils, Wharton County and participating communities' clay soil composition increases the likelihood and severity of the seasonal swelling and contraction of soils.
+Each participating community's structures and population are potentially exposed and equally at risk by expansive soils.